AviUtl-EN-Translation/aviutl_toggle_layers_EN/README.md

   https://hapsung.tistory.com/24

   - Does not work with other versions like Extended Editing 0.93rc1.
-  - Except for the English version of the link above (WebCam's version), it doesn't work with any other version.
+  - Except for the English version of the link above (WebCam's version), it may not work with any other version.

 - Visual C++ Redistributable Package (x86 version for [2015/2017/2019/2022] required)